nekomeowww/BridgeTokens/README.md

 ### Withdraw

-To withdraw ELA from the Smart Contract sidechain select the 'Withdraw' tab, enter the amount you want to withdraw from your MetaMask wallet, and the mainchain address where you want to receive your ELA.
+To withdraw ELA from the Smart Contract sidechain select the 'Withdraw' tab, enter the amount you want to withdraw from your MetaMask wallet, and the enter mainchain address where you want to receive your ELA.
 Click withdraw and you will be prompted to confirm the transaction.

 ![shadowtokens_github](/src/assets/docs/sidechain_3.png)

 *Note: CryptoName is supported in the address field, so if you own one you can type it in the field to retrieve your address.*

 That's it.
-Watch the status field to monitor your withdrawal progress.
+Monitor the status field to view your withdrawal progress.

 ![shadowtokens_github](/src/assets/docs/sidechain_4.png)